AyaMamdouuh/AutomationPracticingTask/README.md

 All registeration and login data saved in file data.properties

-Be sure to change the value of (emailValid3) and (emailValid4)each time run scenario (New user  signup with valid data) in Registeration Module as the email will be already registered
+Be sure to change the value of (emailValid3) and (emailValid4) from file [resource/data.properties]each time run scenario (New user  signup with valid data) in Registeration Module as the email will be already registered

 All error message that appear exist in file with name resources/error_Message.properties